dddappp/dddappp.github.io/README.md

 In addition, Jiefeng Yang is also one of the developers of, or has provided key technical support for, several important ecological foundation projects on Starcoin, the first Move public blockchain.

+Developers all know that a dictionary / hash table is a data structure that is often used in application development (in Solidity a similar data structure is called `mapping`).
+When Move's stdlib and Starcoin Framework didn't have `Table`, we needed to use some methods to "bypass" this limitation when developing Starcoin applications.
+For example, we can use the off-chain SMT (Sparse Merkel Tree) + on-chain root hash solution.
+Such a solution can be quite tedious to implement programmatically, but using a low-code development approach (see [this link](. /a-starcoin-demo-app.md) for an exploration), we can shield a large portion of the complexity (brought by limitations of the technology infrastructure) from app developers.

 ## Our Product

 Our low-code development platform is called dddappp, which stands for **Domain-Driven DAPP low-code Platform**.